-As parents, you want to give your kids a strong educational foundation for their futures—and that’s easy to do at Copperleaf.
-Our community is already home to six exceptional Cherry Creek Schools (see Copperleaf Schools sidebar), and the district plans to add two brand new elementary schools in the future with one already under construction and scheduled to open in 2014.
+As parents, you want to give your kids a strong educational foundation for their futures and that’s easy to do at Copperleaf.
+Our new home community is already home to six exceptional Cherry Creek Schools (see textbox below), and the district plans to add yet another new elementary school in the future to accompany our brand new Mountain Vista Elementary School.
 All Copperleaf school will be within walking distance to various Copperleaf neighborhoods throughout the community through a dedicated trail connector pathway system to be provided by Arapahoe Park and Recreation District.
-One of the most highly regarded school systems in the country, Cherry Creek Schools is recognized nationally for its dedication to excellence and academic achievement.
+One of the most highly regarded school systems in the country, Cherry Creek School District in Colorado is recognized nationally for its dedication to excellence and academic achievement.
 Its mission “to inspire every student to think, to learn, to achieve and to care” is demonstrated through each school’s commitment to academic excellence and individual growth.
-Best of all, your kids can begin attending these exceptional schools as soon as you sign the contract on your new home at Copperleaf—even before you move in!
+Best of all, your kids can begin attending these exceptional schools as soon as you sign the contract on your new home at Copperleaf even before you move in!
 Just bring your purchase contract to verify that your child will be eligible to enroll for the upcoming school term.

 Beyond the classroom, residents of Copperleaf also enjoy a wide range of natural resources that promote education, discovery and exploration.
 Here are just a few of the opportunities you’ll find throughout our great outdoors: